Data centres are now some of the heaviest users of electricity on Earth.

 It's worthwhile doing a simple calculation just to show how effective such a huge cooling facility can be.

-Let's say we want to remove 10 megawatts of heat.
+Let's say we want to remove 1 megawatt of heat.
 This is just an arbitrary number to start with, and this amount is produced constantly.
 We have 20,000 tons of cold water available.

 If we want to remove all this heat using the cold water, how much would the water warm up?

-We have that it takes 4,200 joules of energy to heat 1 kilogram of water up by 1 degree C. We can call this number 4,200 our "unit" for now.
+We have that it takes about 80 watts of to heat 1 kilogram of water up by 1 degree C. We have 1 MW of power in this example.

 The cooling capacity is virtually infinite.
 The water that has been 'heated up' by less than half a degree disappears and a fresh amount arrives.
 And at the same time as the water is absorbing this heat the flow is also generating electricity.